Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

-(3) Position sensitivity is highly category-dependent.
-We examine three representative methods in Table~\ref{tab:pos_IE} across information extraction sub-tasks.
-Transient, session-localized information exhibits stronger position sensitivity than persistent traits.
-The user and assistant extraction tasks show substantial Early-to-Late changes: +9.53/+10.74/+9.23 F1 for {\tt Mem0$_g$}/{\tt MemTree}/{\tt MemOS} on user extraction, and +8.92/+8.30 F1 for {\tt MemTree}/{\tt MemOS} on assistant extraction.
-In contrast, preference extraction remains stable: improvements are only +1.08, +0.41, and +0.66 F1 respectively.
-This indicates that position sensitivity correlates with information persistence: transient session-local details suffer more from later interference, while persistent preference traits are less affected by evidence relocation.

 \textbf{Exp.5.
 LLM backbone comparison.} In this experiment, we evaluate several memory methods across different LLM backbones.
 Specifically, we select representative and high-performing methods from each design paradigm for this cross-backbone evaluation.
 We therefore exclude simpler baselines to focus on methods with non-trivial memory architectures.
-The results are presented in Table~\ref{tab:model}.
-Overall, most methods achieve their best performance with the closed-source GPT-4o-mini backbone.
-Among open-source models, Qwen2.5-7B generally outperforms LLaMA3.1-8B across methods, with the exception of {\tt MemoryOS}, where LLaMA3.1-8B yields better results.
-Scaling Qwen2.5 from 7B to 72B produces substantial gains for all memory methods, as discussed in Exp.1, indicating that existing memory architectures remain heavily dependent on the backbone's reasoning capability.
+The results are presented in Table~\ref{tab:model}. \revise{Overall, most methods achieve their best performance with the closed-source GPT-5.4-mini backbone.
+Among open-source models, Qwen3.5-27B generally outperforms DeepSeek-V4-Flash across methods.
+Scaling Qwen3.5 from 9B to 27B produces substantial gains for all memory methods, as discussed in Exp.1, indicating that existing memory architectures remain heavily dependent on the backbone's reasoning capability.}

 \textbf{Exp.6.
-New SOTA algorithm.} Based on the above analysis, we design a new memory framework that achieves state-of-the-art performance while maintaining low token overhead.
-Our approach integrates the tree-based organization of \texttt{MemTree} and \texttt{MemOS} with the hierarchical storage architecture of \texttt{MemoryOS}, categorizing memory into short-term, mid-term, and long-term tiers.
-Figure~\ref{fig:sota} illustrates the framework of our newly designed method, and the detailed workflow and algorithm are provided in Appendix~\ref{sec:app:ours}.
+New SOTA algorithm.} \revise{ Based on the above analysis, we design a new memory framework that achieves state-of-the-art performance among the evaluated representative memory baselines under the same experimental settings while maintaining low token overhead.
+Motivated by their strong performance, we integrate the multi-granularity tree organization of \texttt{MemTree} and \texttt{MemOS} with the hierarchical memory storage of \texttt{MemoryOS}.
+To reduce the token overhead of tree updates, we further employ segment-level processing instead of processing individual dialogue turns.
+This design not only reduces update costs but also preserves semantic coherence, resulting in improved performance~\cite{xu2026memgas,pan2025secom}. } The detailed workflow and algorithm are provided in Appendix~\ref{sec:app:ours}.